 If you are contacted for a hiring interview, prepare by reviewing the duties and responsibilities on the job opportunity notice.

 5. Pass Your Probation Period

-If you receive and accept a job offer with the State of California, all newly appointed state employees complete a six (6) month or twelve (12) month probationary period, depending on the classification.
-When you successfully complete your probation, you become a permanent state employee.
-However, unsuccessful performance may lead to rejection during probation and failure to attain permanent status.
+If you receive and accept a job offer with the State of California, all newly appointed state employees complete a 6-month or 12-month probationary period, depending on the classification.
+When you successfully complete your probation, you gain permanent civil status.

 Limited Examination and Appointment Program (LEAP)

-LEAP is an alternate way for persons with disabilities to demonstrate their qualifications for employment.
+The Limited Examination and Appointment Program (LEAP) is an alternate way for individuals with disabilities to demonstrate their qualifications for employment.
 Candidates will need to be LEAP-certified by the Department of Rehabilitation prior to taking a LEAP exam.